yuekcc/rollup-plugin-vue3-template-compiler/README.md

 # rollup-plugin-vue3-template-compiler

-a rollup for compiler vue3 template into render function.
+a rollup plugin for compiling vue3 template into render function.

+**only work on browser(DOM) with vue 3.0**, not support ssr.

 ## install